tokenika/tokenika.github.io/WarsawBlock.md

 * #### What we do?

   * Our focus is on blockchain-based fundraising and digital asset management.
-Projects like NeuFund,  Melonport are Iconomy are the best approximation of our domain.
+Projects like NeuFund, Melonport are Iconomy are the best approximation of the domain we want to be in.

+    We believe that just as there has been an ICO frenzy on Ethereum for the last couple of months,  there will be a similar one on EOS.
+This time by businesses who actually want to build production-ready apps, not prototypes and proofs of concept.
+Real apps used by real people, i.e. not only blockchain folks.

+    So we want to be prepared for this happening: businesses wanting to raise funds and investors wanting to risk funds, and then manage their portfolio in a secure manner.

   * We are setting up a software house dedicated to building dApps (both on EOS and ETH).
+We are already experimenting with EOS smart-contracts and already have third parties manifesting interest  in using us to convert their ideas into EOS apps.

-  * Regarding EOS we aim to become a witness once the system goes live.
-(Our main advisor is already a witness for Steem).
+  * As far as EOS is concerned, we aim to become one of 20 block producers (called *witnesses*) once the system goes live.

+    How realistic is that?
+Unless you are a major stakeholder of EOS (which we are not), the only way to do it is via building a strong reputation in EOS community.
+How do you di that?
+By doing things which are considered to be beneficial for EOS and its ecosystem by its community.
+We've been doing various things but actually this very presentation is part of the process.

+    And obviously you need to be able to handle building the server infrastructure and make it both robust and secure.
+I guess we can manage that as our main advisor, who prefers to remain anonymous, is already a witness for Steem.

 * #### What we need?